 This rare kind of beetle grows to about an inch long when fully mature.
 This is the only species Rizal discovered whose name has been retained and is still widely used.

 The National Historical Commission of the Philippines (NHCP) mentions a fourth species bearing Rizal’s name.
-Spatholmes rizali, a type of fungus beetle, was reportedly one of the many specimens Rizal sent to Germany for identification.
+Spathomeles rizali, a type of fungus beetle, was reportedly one of the many specimens Rizal sent to Germany for identification.
 It’s also known as the “handsome fungus beetle.”

 Meanwhile, the official database of Harvard University’s Museum of Comparative Zoology has an entry on Hydropsyche rizali.
 Based on its taxonomy, H. rizali is a type of caddisfly, an insect that starts life as aquatic and becomes terrestrial upon maturity.

-Unfortunately, since many of the specimens Rizal sent did not make it to the scientific catalogues of that era, information is scant about these two species. –MF
+Unfortunately, since many of the specimens Rizal sent did not make it to the scientific catalogues of that era, little information exists about this species. –MF

 Cover photo credit: Albert Kang (2015), projectnoah.org